kitchenknif/PyTMM/README.md

     n = mat.getRefractiveIndex(500))
     n = mat.getExtinctionCoefficient(500))

-If your folder structure is different, you just need to specify the path to the RefractiveIndex database:
+If you want to have the database in a different folder, you just need to specify the path to the RefractiveIndex database:

     catalog = RefractiveIndex("./path/to/folder/with/RefractiveIndex/database")
     mat = catalog.getMaterial('main', 'Si', 'Aspnes')
     n = mat.getRefractiveIndex(500))  # wavelength in nanometers

+By default, the database is downloaded automatically on first use.
+If you do not want that, use `RefractiveIndex(auto_download=False)`.

 Examples of using the transferMatrix module can be found in